Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Oh, who's that in the back?

-Firearms and violent crime.
+Firearms and Browser.

-Bush IC violated.
+AKA Bush IC violated.

-This is the one that that's gonna fuck him up because this gun is not tracing.
+This is the one that's going to fuck him up because this gun is not traceable.

-Well it happened at the gun range.
+Well, what happened at the gun range?

-Here's your boy 42 Doug, right here on the left.
+Here's your boy 42 Doug right here on the left.

 Okay.